devsacti/Query-and-Extensions/Extensions/README.md

 # Extensions of Query
 generally, when App access the data of DB

-Persistence Framework like JPA, mybatis is needed.
+Persistence Framework like jdbc, mybatis, JPA is needed.

+## JDBC
+Almost Done! wait please!

 ## SQL Mapper
-like mybatis
+ex) mybatis

-to be supplement..
+after jdbc done, to be supplement..

 ## ORM
-like JPA
+ex) JPA

-to be supplement...
+after jdbc mybatis, to be supplement...

 ## the related